Glenveagh National Park, County Donegal

 Cork and Kerry.
 Both have their own names they like to go by.

 In Cork they consider themselves the “People’s Republic of Cork”, because if there is one thing people from Cork love, it’s Cork.
 It's also affectionately known as the gourmet county, because of its excellent culinary expertise.

 “The Kingdom of Kerry” next door has won the GAA All-Ireland Senior Football Championships more times than any other team.
-It's lush green scenery and stunning coastline is coveted by visitors while the town of Dingle boasts its own resident dolphin called Fungi (so popular he even has
+It's lush green scenery and stunning coastline is coveted by visitors while the town of Dingle boasts its own resident dolphin called Fungi.

 The lunar Burren and